-Compatibility with Electrodes: Ensuring the electrolyte is compatible with both the anode and cathode materials to prevent unwanted side reactions.70

-Cost Reduction: Developing cost-effective electrolyte materials and scalable manufacturing processes.

-Low-Temperature Performance: Improving the ionic conductivity and stability of electrolytes at low temperatures for broader application in various climates and environments.71

-Cycling Stability: Ensuring long-term cycling stability, particularly for anode materials that undergo significant volume changes, remains a challenge.

-Energy Density: Increasing the energy density of SIBs to match or exceed that of LIBs is a key research focus, particularly through the development of high-capacity materials.

-Low-Temperature Performance: Enhancing the performance of SIBs at low temperatures is crucial for their use in various applications, including electric vehicles and grid storage in cold climates.

-Safety: Improving the safety of SIBs, especially in terms of preventing dendritic growth and enhancing thermal stability, is essential for their widespread adoption.^{70,72}
+There are few areas that pose challenges to researchers for designing and development of materials for sodium ion batteries.
+These includes: 1.
+Compatibility with Electrodes: As for any new materials design, it is necessary to ensure the compatibility of electrolyte with both the anode and cathode materials to prevent unwanted side reactions.
+2. Cost Reduction: It is always a market development challenge by a cost-effective electrolyte material and scalable manufacturing processes.
+3. Low-Temperature Performance: For wider applicability and reach of developed sodium ion battery design, it is necessary to improve the ionic conductivity and stability of electrolytes at low temperatures for broader application in various climates and environments, including electric vehicles and grid storage in cold climates.
+4. Cycling Stability: Ensuring long-term cycling stability, particularly for anode materials that undergo significant volume changes, remains a challenge.
+5. Energy Density: Increasing the energy density of SIBs to match or exceed that of LIBs is a key research focus, particularly through the development of high-capacity materials.
+6. Safety: Improving the safety of SIBs, especially in terms of preventing dendritic growth and enhancing thermal stability, is essential for their widespread adoption.70,72